Content created: 2010-12-30

 Emperor Xiànzōng 宪宗 = a fervent Buddhist, but not a tolerant one

-One of the greatest figures in the history of Chinese literature was HÁN Yù 韩愈, a statesman, poet, and essayist of the Táng dynasty (period 12), whose famous condemnation of Buddhism is admired even today as the definitive Confucian perspective on the subject.
+One of the greatest figures in the history of Chinese literature was HÁN Yù 韩愈, a statesman, poet, and essayist of the Táng 唐 dynasty (period 12), whose famous condemnation of Buddhism is admired even today as the definitive Confucian perspective on the subject.

 Hán Yù’s brother had a son named Qīngfū 清夫 who was usually known as Hán Xiāng 韩湘 or more often as Hán Xiāngzǐ 韩湘子.
 He was an intelligent lad, the kind who needed only to look at a text to be able to recite it back from memory.
-He was so smart, in fact, that by the time he was about twelve it became difficult to find teachers willing to take him on, for he could recite everything they could and easily proved himself more clever than one after another of them in composing staid verses and even in very secondary tasks like explaining what the texts meant.
+He was so smart, in fact, that by the time he was about twelve it became difficult to find teachers willing to take him on, for he could recite everything they could and easily proved himself more clever than one after another of them in composing staid verses and even in very secondary and unimportant tasks like explaining what the texts meant.

 “Who would have imagined such wisdom in a teacher so young?!” exclaimed Xiāngzǐ’s father.
 Even Xiāngzǐ’s famous uncle Hán Yù was so impressed that he briefly stopped frowning.
 And so Lǚ Gǔpéng was hired, Xiāngzǐ and his teacher were together constantly, and as time passed Xiāngzǐ grew more and more clever and wiser and wiser.